dustinpfister/blog_posts/_posts/electronjs-context-bridge.md

 ## 4 - Conclusion

 The general idea that I had in mind when making this example is set and done all ready at this point.
 All I wanted to do is have a basic example of the contextBrige class and how to use it to create a custom API in which I am not exposing everything to the front end system which is often the case with alternatives to that of the contextBride class when.
 A simple text editor type program just strikes me as a good idea when it comes to getting started with this sort of thing, also it is a good starting point for a wide range of additional applications some of which I might actually want to use to get work done.

+With that said when it comes to any future revisions of this that I might get to at one point or another I am not sure that I would want to go nuts with features.
+What I wanted this example to be was just a simple starting point not a read project.
+I have a few prototypes in mind that I might base this off of though, and when I get to making them I will be sure to write a post on them as I usually do.
+So any fure revisions might have more to do with just improving what this all ready is, rather than adding features.